Abe Lemons vs Darrell Royal

 Royals First Bowl Victory.jpg

-Abe Lemons's legal name is A E Lemons (no periods after A or E).
-When he joined the armed service, the recruiter told him he needed a name not initials so.
+Abe Lemons’s legal name is A E Lemons (no periods after A or E).
+When he joined the armed service, the recruiter told him he needed a name, not initials, so.
 A E Lemmons put a B between his initials, and he became Abe.
-He regrets not using a C, so he could have been ACE.
+He regrets not using a C, so he could have been an ACE.

-Coach Royal and Coach Lemons first crossed paths in 1941 at Southwestern State Teachers College.
-After this chance meeting, each continued to cross paths at coaches’ meetings and Oklahoma sporting events for years.
-By the time DKR hired Lemons in 1976 their childhood, and career paths are mirror images of each other.
+Coach Royal and Coach Lemons first met in 1941 at Southwestern State Teachers College.
+After this chance meeting, they continued to meet at coaches’ meetings and Oklahoma sporting events for years.
+By the time DKR hired Lemons in 1976, their childhood and career paths were mirror images of each other.

 • Abe’s home in Walters, Ok. and Darrell’s home in Hollis are less than 100 miles apart ;